Configure GroupDocs.Search Network in Java – Boost Search

 }

-Overview: Monitor network events by subscribing an event listener to a master node.
+Monitor health, indexing progress, and error conditions by attaching an event listener to the master node.

 import com.groupdocs.search.scaling.*;